mauriziocescon/myws/README.md

         return () => new Promise<void>(resolve => {
-          // attaching HostRouterService to the global scope const global = (globalThis as any);
+          // attaching HostRouterService to the global scope
+          // so it can be used by Mf
+          const global = (globalThis as any);
           global.__myws__ = {};
           global.__myws__.HostRouterService = hostRouter;